Common questions on Herbal Medicine:

-At this time, I do not accept returns, however, if you are extremely unsatisfied with a product, let me know, and we will find a way to work it out (refund and or exchange for an equal value product).
-In addition, if for some reason your product arrives damaged (leaked, broken, etc…), let me know and I will ship out another promptly.
+At this time, I do not accept returns.
+If you are unsatisfied with a product please let me know and we'll find a solution.
+In addition, if for some reason your product arrives damaged (leaked, broken, etc…), please email an image within 3 days of arrival.

 Do you take apprentices or volunteers?